 Lockdown put an end to face-to-face learning for many, but adult community education provider Skills & Learning didn’t let that get in the way.
-They paired free online learning courses with wider information, advice and guidance to support people through unparalleled circumstances.

 As well as putting a stopper in the works for many people’s learning, the pandemic also led to an increase in mental ill health, isolation and challenging living circumstances for many.
 We wanted to bring together different resources which would help meet these diverse needs and to enable people to continue to develop and discover new opportunities when so many other things had been taken away.